openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ![Figure 31.
 Flowchart by Randall Munroe, xkcd](images/flow_charts.png "Figure 31.
 Flowchart by Randall Munroe, xkcd")

 If you can understand `random()` at an algorithmic level, you will be able to deeply remix it.
 The following is my own quick random function.
-It takes a char (0-255) and adds a prime number to it, causing it to wrap around from 255 to 0 as we iterate.
+It takes a char (0-255) and adds a prime number to it, causing it to wrap around from 255 to 0 as we iterate. **[MH: Big fan of this idea, but wrapping is probably unexpected for newbies and could use a sentence to aknowledge that]**

 ```C++
 #include <iostream>